GuillaumeGomez/rfcs/text/000-rustdoc-jump-to-definition.md

 ### Jump to documentation

-All items with a documentation page should have a link to it (like methods, trait/impl associated items, etc).
-However, fields, variants and impl blocks should not (explications below).
+All items with a documentation page will have a link to it (like methods, trait/impl associated items, etc).
+However, fields, variants and impl blocks won't (explications below).

-The link is generated on their ident/name where they are declared, not when they are in use.
+The link will be generated on their ident/name where they are declared, not when they are in use.
 For example:

 ```rust
 pub struct Foo;